 The map contains a few layers related to earthquakes and is centered on the state of California.
 The Legend pane shows the map legend for the layers currently visible on the map:

 - The USA Active Quaternary Faults layer displays the location of known active faults throughout the country.

 - The Recent Earthquakes layer shows earthquake events from the past seven days from a live feed of earthquake events.

 - The USA Earthquake Risk layer highlights the areas of the United States with the highest potential for earthquake activity.
 Each of these layers is available through ArcGIS Living Atlas of the World.

-- Expand the Recent Earthquakes group layer and turn the layers on and off to explore the data.
+- Expand the Recent Earthquakes group layer and click the visibility button to turn the layers on and off and explore the data.

 Familiarizing yourself with the data is helpful because it will help you decide which elements to add later.
 Elements primarily provide a numerical view of your data and can be configured in multiple ways, including charts, graphs, counters, and lists.